yudataguy/Awesome-Japanese/readme.md

 [Google Drive](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU) - contains links to other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
 Additionally, there's some reading resources such as Yotsubato, and some listening material.

 ## Course
-* [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages.:baby:
-* [Erin's Challenge](https://www.erin.ne.jp/en/) - Video based Japanese lessons.:man:

-## Course
 * [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages:baby:
 * [Erin's Challenge](https://www.erin.ne.jp/en/) - Video based Japanese lessons:man:
-* [LingoDeer](https://www.lingodeer.com/) - A new learning app for Japanese very similar to Duolingo, but made with a focus on East Asian languages, so it is much better than Duolingo.:iphone:
+* [LingoDeer](https://www.lingodeer.com/) - Japanese course on a new learning app similar to Duolingo, but made with a focus on East Asian languages.:iphone:

 ## Hiragana and Katakana